A letter from Vardags' president, Ayesha Vardag

 And we’re a young firm, with fun people with a sense of humour, no bitchy office politics and a deep sense of compassion and support for each other.
-With a team of more than 60, we’re the biggest family law team in the ultra-high-net-worth sector, but (partly thanks to lots of socialising, gallons of champagne, some very large loud-speakers and an unholy penchant for cake) we stay very close.
+With a team of more than 90, we’re amongst the biggest in the ultra-high-net-worth sector, but (partly thanks to lots of socialising, gallons of champagne, some very large loud-speakers and an unholy penchant for cake) we stay very close.

 Of course, we’re most famous for winning big cases.
 In 2010 I won for Katrin Radmacher in Radmacher v Granatino in the Supreme Court, in the case which changed the law to make prenuptial agreements work in England & Wales and established the firm principle of autonomy between couples in the face of legal regulation of their private arrangements.
 In 2014 we won a record-breaking award in Young v Young for Michelle Young, wife of the tragically demised Scot Young, businessman with connections to Berezovsky, found impaled on his Knightsbridge railings.
 This year we won Chai v Khoo, securing jurisdiction for former Miss Malaysia Pauline Chai, against her husband, owner of Laura Ashley and Corus Hotels, in the case that has consumed the press with details of where Ms Chai keeps her 1000 shoes and why Dr Khoo needed to buy a padded lavatory seat (so he could do his thinking more comfortably is the answer).
 Behind the headlines was our huge forensic sweep identifying the location of many hundreds of millions of assets.